vivekmthr/RumbaAI/README.md

 easy.
 - By following the sequence through which the tasks are executed, how exactly the program follows the behaviour tree can be measured.
+- To do a basic testing run through execute every different command, and check if the console outputs follow the behaviour tree.

 **3. Design**
 - The tree is designed as a series of hierarchical nodes.